MUCodeAcademy/ReEntryCode-C1/Module 1 - HTML and CSS/Day 1 - Tuesday/Lesson/01-Commands.md

 1. Click the triangle "play" button to the left of the files
 2. Click "Run and Debug"
 3. Click "Web App (Chrome)" if it asks for a debugger

+(Shortcut) You can press F5 to run it instead of clicking the "play" button

 To save the code (you'll have to do this every time you make changes):